edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

  - Randomly generate points on a graph and the player has to input the (x,y) coordinates<br>
  - For added difficulty, make the graph larger</li>
 <li>Algebra practice game<br>
- - Generate one-step and two step problems with random integer values and the player has to input the answer<br>
+ - Generate one-step and two-step problems with random integer values and the player has to input the answer<br>
  - Use positive and negative values.
 For added difficulty, make the numbers larger</li>
 <li>Projectile game<br>
  - Display a wall with randomly genrated height and location, then player has to move sliders to adjust a parabolic path to clear the wall<br>